oneananda/AWS_Operations/Learning/AWS Services Comparisons/Amazon Inspector vs Amazon Detective.md

   - Assessing container images in ECR for potential security issues.
   - Continuous security monitoring in DevOps pipelines.

+### **Amazon Detective**
+- **Use Cases**:
+  - Investigating suspicious activities, such as unauthorized access or unusual data transfers.
+  - Understanding the root cause of security findings reported by other AWS security services like Amazon GuardDuty.
+  - Analyzing how a security incident unfolded, including the entities involved and their interactions.

 ### **Comparison Summary**